Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-PowerShell.md

 - Change the value of _enterpriseScaleCompanyPrefix_ to the management group where you wish to deploy the policies and the initiatives.
 This is usually the so called "pseudo root management group", e.g. in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").
 - Change the value of _ALZMonitorResourceGroupName_ to the name of the resource group where the activity logs, resource health alerts, actions groups and alert processing rules will be deployed in.
+- Change the value of _ALZMonitorResourceGroupTags_ to specify the tags to be added to said resource group.
 - Change the value of _ALZMonitorResourceGroupLocation_ to specify the location for said resource group.
 - Change the value of _ALZMonitorActionGroupEmail_ (specific to the Service Health initiative) to the email address(es) where notifications of the alerts are sent to.